gawainhewitt/soundmakers_squares/README.md

 # Squares - Musical Touch Interface

 A responsive web-based musical instrument that transforms your screen into a playable 3x3 grid of squares.
-Each circle plays a note from a configurable musical scale, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.
+Each square plays a note from a configurable musical scale, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.

 ## Features